Maneek-afk/BlocExample/README.md

 **Description:**
-A blog application built with Flutter, using Bloc for state management and MVVM architecture.
+A begineer tries to build a blog application built with Flutter, using Bloc for state management and MVVM architecture.
 The backend is powered by Node.js, Express.js, and MongoDB.

 **Project Structure:**